RokasGit/ErrorByProject/README.md

 **ErrorByProject/ErrorByProject** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->
-- 🌱 I’m currently learning in Denmark VIA university college 3rd semester student.
+- 🌱 I’m currently learning in Denmark VIA university college as a 4th semester student.
-- 👯 I’m looking to collaborate on small projects.
+- 👯 I’m looking to collaborate on projects in which I can improve myself.
 - 💬 I am willing to answer any questions I have an answer to.
-- 📫 How to reach me: <a href="mailto:ifamous.rp@gmail.com">Send me an email here!</a>
+- 📫 How to reach me: <a href="mailto:paulauskasrokasvia@gmail.com">Send me an email here!</a>
 - 😄 Pronouns: Friendly, motivated.
 - ⚡ Fun fact: I like to travel, socialise and taste all kinds of different foods.